 Israel’s Employment Compliance Laws

 Many employers try to add confidentiality, intellectual property, and non-competition clauses to their employment contracts, but there are some Israel employment compliance laws to follow.
-These type of restrictive provisions are valid only if they protect your legitimate interests or trade secrets.
+These types of restrictive provisions are valid only if they protect your legitimate interests or trade secrets.
 Many times, these restrictions aren’t enforced, so you should consider whether they will hold up for your company before adding them.

 Israel’s standard workweek consists of 42 hours Sunday through Thursday, but non-Jewish employees may choose Friday, Saturday, or Sunday as a weekly holiday.
 Jewish employees cannot work on Saturday unless the employer is open and has a special permit.
 Overtime is compensated at a rate of 125% of standard pay for the first two hours and 150% for any hour after that.

 Onboarding Employees in Israel